morinlab/tools-morinlab/test-data/maftools_test_data/Readme.md

 Run the oncoprintplus tool with the provided MAF and the outputs from oncodriveFM and/or MutSig.
 An example workflow showing how to prepare your input for oncodriveFM is included in the [provided workflow](https://github.com/morinlab/tools-morinlab/tree/master/workflows#using-oncodrivefm-to-detect-significantly-mutated-genes-and-visualizations).
 This workflow will also generate the Lollipop Plots for each significant gene, such as those examples shown in Panel C of the same figure.

 ### OncodriveClust - genes with mutation clusters, shown in Figure 5, panel B
 Run the OncodriveClust tool with the provided MAF and blacklist data sets.
+To generate the lollipop plots automatically, use [this workflow](https://github.com/morinlab/tools-morinlab/tree/master/workflows#running-oncodriveclust-and-visualizing-mutations-in-lollipop-plots) instead.